Try Meditation to Relax and Find Inner Peace

 4. Take another breath in, hold it for a few seconds, and breathe out.
 Share gratitude for your breath.

-5. Begin by easily and effortlessly repeating in your mind the positive word you have chosen.
-Start by thinking your word with each breath or whatever is comfortable to you.
-Your mind will naturally find a way of repeating your word.
-From one repetition to another, you may experience changes in the rhythm or speed of repeating your word.
-The pronunciation of your word may change; shorten or elongate.
+5. Begin by easily and effortlessly repeating in your mind the positive word or short phrase you have chosen.
+Start by thinking your word or short phrase with each breath or whatever is comfortable to you.
+Your mind will naturally find a way of repeating your word or short phrase.
+From one repetition to another, you may experience changes in the rhythm or speed of repeating your word or short phrase.
+The pronunciation of your word or short phrase may change, shorten or elongate.
 Begin the process and then effortlessly allow your mind to naturally go where it goes.

-1. When you notice that your mind has wandered to another thought, just easily and effortlessly bring your attention back to repeating your word.
+• When you notice that your mind has wandered to another thought, just easily and effortlessly bring your attention back to repeating your word or short phrase.
 Having thoughts is a natural part of meditation.

-2. If you feel tired, or fall asleep, just rest.
+• If you feel tired or fall asleep, just rest.
 Lie down if you have the time to rest.
-When you feel ready to continue meditation, sit up in a chair or bed, and easily bring your attention to repeating your word.
+When you feel ready to continue meditation, sit up in a chair or bed, and easily bring your attention to repeating your word or short phrase.
 If you took a nap and need to go, consider this meditation complete.
 No problem.
-Today, you needed rest more than meditation.
+Today, you need rest more than meditation.

-3. If you are interrupted, if possible, come out of your meditation slowly (1 or 2 minutes).
+• If you are interrupted, if possible, come out of your meditation slowly (1 or 2 minutes).
 Deal with what you need to do.
-As soon as you can, return to your meditation, take a few breaths, and begin effortlessly repeating your word.
+As soon as you can, return to your meditation, take a few breaths, and begin effortlessly repeating your word or short phrase.
 If you cannot get back to meditating, that is ok.
 When you can, find a few minutes to close your eyes, take a few breaths, relax your body, then open your eyes, and get back to your daily activity.

-6. Continue meditating and easily repeating your word.
-When you realize you are on another thought, easily bring your attention back easily to your word.
+6. Continue meditating and easily repeat your word or short phrase.
+When you realize you are on another thought, easily bring your attention back easily to your word or short phrase.
 Let go of expectations.

 7. Meditate for 10 or 20 minutes.
-Maybe, start with 10 minutes and over time increase the time to 20 minutes.
+Maybe start with 10 minutes and increase the time to 20 minutes over time.

-9. When your meditation time is up gently stop repeating your word.
+9. When your meditation time is up gently stop repeating your word or short phrase.
 Wiggle your toes and fingers as you prepare for activity.
 Continue sitting for two or three minutes before opening your eyes.
-If you get up too fast you may feel a little roughness.
+If you get up too fast, you may feel a little roughness.
 If that happens, just sit down again, close your eyes, and relax for a couple more minutes before opening your eyes.

 10. When your meditation is done, it is time to go into activity and not dwell on the meditation experience.
 It is like taking a shower.
 After we take a shower, we feel clean and refreshed.
 When we go into our day’s activities, we do not dwell on our shower experience.
 Like this, after meditation, we often feel more alert and rested, which we enjoy throughout the day or evening.